 three strikes and you’re out; four balls and you walk; there are nine players on each team; etc.

-of the rule book.
-They need to keep abreast of all the rule changes, plus the ‘ground rules’ in each
+the rule book.
+They need to keep abreast of all the rule changes, plus the ‘ground rules’ in each and

 different rule books say (there is a Rule Book for the National League and a different Rule Book for